-information is provided in a way that suits all types of mobile device.
+This input from customers means that information is provided in a way that suits them.
+It is easy to access and responsive to all types of mobile device.
 It's also cleverer - remembering, for instance, customers' settings and their last five journeys.